aryamohammadi/aryamohammadi/README.md

   <strong>DormDuos</strong> - A production-ready full-stack housing marketplace for UC Riverside students.
 Built with Node.js, Express, and MongoDB backend paired with a React frontend.
 Features JWT authentication, CRUD operations, advanced filtering, and pagination.
 Handles dozens of listing requests weekly with hundreds of active users.
 Deployed on Railway and Vercel.
 </p>
 <p>
-  <strong>Battlestar RPG</strong> - A terminal-based turn-based combat game built in C++17.
+  <strong>Battlestar RPG</strong> - A terminal-based turn-based combat game built in C++.
 Demonstrates object-oriented design principles, SOLID architecture, and custom data structures including a MaxHeap for turn order management.
 Features inventory management with multiple sorting algorithms, save/load functionality, and a state machine architecture for game flow.
 </p>
 <p>
   <strong>Full-Stack Business Platform</strong> - A Next.js application with RESTful API endpoints and third-party service integrations.
 Handles customer quote requests, automated follow-up workflows via SMS and email, and lead scoring algorithms.
 Integrates with Twilio, Nodemailer, and Google Places API.
 Processes dozens of requests per week in production.